sapcoin/sapcoin/README.md

 For more information, as well as an immediately useable, binary version of the SAPCoin client software, see http://www.sapcoin.net.

-Development environment: Microsoft Visual Studio 2013 Professional
+Platform: Microsoft Visual Studio 2013 Professional
 ----------------------

 NB: